 The law defines "sexual harassment" as unwelcome sexual advances, request for sexual favors, or verbal or physical conduct of a sexual nature when (a) submission to or rejection of such advances, requests, or conduct is made either explicitly or implicitly a term or condition of employment, education, housing or participation in any University activity; or (b) such advances, requests or conduct have the purpose or effect of unreasonably interfering with an individual's employment, education, housing or participation in any University activity by creating an intimidating, hostile, humiliating or sexually offensive environment.
 It is the University’s policy to vigorously enforce these prohibitions.

 Campus-wide training that encourages bystander intervention.
-Find out more information here.

-Peer education teams come together to educate and hopefully empower students how to step up in situations that can happen on a college campus.
+Peer education teams come together to educate and hopefully empower students on how to step up in situations that can happen on a college campus.

 If you feel as if you are a victim of such a crime and would like to talk confidentially, please contact our Student Counseling Center at 989-964-7078 to schedule an appointment with one of our counselors.